knpuniversity/symfony/knpu/3.3-di/problematic-multiservice-classes.md

 ```

 Ah, this is *only* used in `GenusAdminController`.
 In fact, both `MessageGenerator`
 services are *only* used there.
-Let's use the new `MessageGenerator` service - which
+Let's use the new `MessageManager` service - which
 I've *purposely* made public for now.
 In `GenusAdminController`, use that:
 `$this->get(MessageGenerator::class)->getEncouragingMessage()`.
 Then the same below:
 `$this->get(MessageGenerator::class)->getDiscouragingMessage()`.